cozy/cozy-ui/docs/README.md

 If you want to add a new icon to cozy-ui, you must follow these steps:

-* First verify that the SVG doesn't have any `fill` properties.
+* First verify that the SVG doesn't have any `fill` or `fill-opacity` properties.
 Remove them if necessary
 * Add the SVG in the `assets/icons` folder
 * Optimize it with `yarn optimizeIcons`
 * Generate the react component by running